 The shiplap seen on the show are usually boards installed using spacers to create a gap between the rows of boards.
 You can also use regular straight edge planks with spacers to get the same effect.
 But there is a better way…

-Since the gap between the boards has become a very sought after look many have achieved this style by installing either standard, straight edged boards or shiplap boards using a spacer.
+Since the gap between the boards has become a very sought after look many have achieved this style by installing either straight-edged boards or shiplap boards using a spacer.
 The simplest way to achieve this look, by installing nickel gap shiplap boards.
 The nickel gap is achieved by milling one of the rabbeted edges on the board slightly longer than the other edge.
-We offer both shiplap and nickel gap planks milled from FSC® Recycled 100% boards in a variety of different finishes.
+We offer both shiplap and nickel gap planks milled from FSC® 100% Recycled boards in a variety of different finishes.